nathancatania/website-2020/content/posts/deploy-netskope-cloud-exchange/index.md

 The default username/password for the Super Administrator for Cloud Exchange is `admin`/`admin`.
 Once you accept the EULA, you will be prompted to change the default password.
 There can only be one Super Administrator and the username cannot be changed.

 ## Enabling Cloud Exchange Modules & Updates
-Once you are logged in, Cloud Exchange will place you into the **Settings > Generals** menu.
+Once you are logged in, Cloud Exchange will place you into the **Settings > General** menu.

 ![3](3.png)